Nipple piercing: Breastfeeding

 Several complications have been noted involving breastfeeding with a piercing present, so it is recommended to remove nipple jewelry before nursing.
 Several complications resulting from nursing with nipple jewelry inserted can include poor latch, slurping, gagging, and milk leaking from the baby's mouth.

 It can also be a potential choking hazard for the baby.
 As the baby sucks, the ends on a barbell (if worn) may come loose and could possibly lodge in the baby's throat (a captive bead ring, properly inserted, would lessen the risk of anything becoming loose, falling out, and lodging in the throat).
 The baby's gums and tongue as well as the soft and hard palate could be injured by the jewelry.

 Some lactation consultants say that nipple piercings should not affect the ability to breastfeed but no clinical studies have been carried out on the subject.
 The suggested risks include pain while breastfeeding, reduced or diverted milk flow, and the infection of blocked lactiferous ducts.

 Inverted nipples

 Inverted nipples are primarily a cosmetic problem but might interfere with breastfeeding.
 Nipples that are inverted can be pierced; in fact, it has been proposed as a corrective strategy to protract the nipple.

 Potential complications

-The piercing process itself has been described as less painful than oftentimes expected.

-Nipple piercing procedure, from left to right: